Define nonverbal communication:

 The conclusions which you drive from your nonverbal and verbal communication skills may not be conclusive.
 Always keep in mind that it may not be what it looks like.

-You can be very good in communication if you manage to improve your abilities in this because it’s nonverbal communication that defines how good a communicator you are.
+You can be very good at communication if you manage to improve your abilities in this because it’s nonverbal communication that defines how good a communicator you are.
 Remember communication is a skill and like any other skill, it requires practice and effort to master it.